Murder of Nicole Brown Simpson and Ron Goldman: Bronco chase

 Simpson reportedly demanded that he be allowed to speak to his mother before he would surrender.
 The chase ended at 8:00 pm at his Brentwood estate, where his son, Jason, ran out of the house, and 27 SWAT officers awaited.

 After remaining in the Bronco for about 45 minutes, Simpson exited at 8:50 pm and went inside for about an hour; a police spokesman stated that during this time Simpson talked to his mother on the phone.
 Shapiro then arrived, and Simpson surrendered to authorities a few minutes later.
 In the Bronco, police found "$8,000 in cash, a change of clothing, a loaded .357 Magnum, a United States passport, family pictures, and a disguise kit with a fake goatee and mustache".
 Simpson was booked at Parker Center and taken to Men's Central Jail; Cowlings was booked on suspicion of harboring a fugitive and held on $250,000 bail.
+District Attorney Gil Garcetti eventually determined, however, that pending charges against Cowlings would be dropped due to a lack of sufficient evidence.